CudaText-addons/cuda_uroboro_sql_format/readme/readme.txt

 Options in json file:
 - uf_tab_size
-  Specify the tab size of the indent after formatting.
-We recommend 4.
+  Tab-char size of indents after formatting.
+Recommended 4.
--uf_translate_tabs_to_spaces
-  Specify whether the indent after formatting is tab or space.
-It becomes a space by setting it to true.
+- uf_translate_tabs_to_spaces
+  Replace tab-chars to spaces.
 - uf_uppercase
-  If you want to convert a reserved word and identifier to uppercase specifies true.
+  Convert reserved words and identifiers to upper case.
 - uf_comment_syntax
-  It specifies the comment syntax format.
+  Comments syntax format.
   You can specify the "uroboroSQL" or "doma2".
-  In the case of normal SQL, you can specify either.
+In the case of normal SQL, can be any.
 - uf_escapesequence_u005c
-  If you have specified the escape sequence with a backslash in the SQL to specify the true.
+  If used escape sequences with a backslash in the SQL, set to true.

 Author: Alexey (CudaText)